ahmad-alkadri/go-dinorun/README.md

 ## How to Play

 Go Dino Run is similar to the Chrome Dinosaur Game.
-The T-Rex will keep running,
-and you need to avoid the cactuses by jumping over them.
+The T-Rex will keep running, and you need to avoid the cactuses and pteranodons by jumping over or ducking below them.

 - Open a terminal
 - Run `go-dinorun` (make sure the installation's successful)